sebastianpujina/morressier-qa-task/README.md

    1. Filters from the same category
    1. Filters from different categories
    1. Multiple filters
-1. Should clear search term when applying filters -> Since it's not possible to search while filters are applied, the search bar should be cleared when applying filters, otherwise the user might get confused on the provenience of the data that is displayed - **low priority, low severity**
+1. Should clear search term when applying filters -> Since it's not possible to search while filters are applied, the search bar should be cleared when applying filters, otherwise the user might get confused about the provenience of the data that is displayed - **low priority, low severity**
 1. "Clear all filters" should reset search
 1. Applied filter should be visible and number of total applied filters should update correctly
 1. Removing an applied filter should update the data correctly